 The Transformations have been endorsed by the full Ocean Panel, comprised of serving heads of state and government, representing over 45% of the world’s coastlines and 35% of the world’s exclusive economic zones (EEZs); and who represent nations at every stage of economic development, and at every extreme of the ocean environment from the tropics to the Arctic.

 This is a truly historic effort.
 Not only is the Ocean Panel the first to bring together serving world leaders on ocean issues outside of formal processes, it was able to reach political consensus in the midst of the pandemic.

 This is important progress to celebrate against a very challenging year the world has faced in 2020.

 Message from the Ocean Panel Co-Chairs

-Ocean Panel Co-chairs, Prime Minister of Norway Erna Solberg and President of Palau Tommy Remengesau, Jr., launch the new ocean action agenda.
+Ocean Panel Co-Chairs at the time, Prime Minister of Norway Erna Solberg and President of Palau Tommy Remengesau, Jr., launched the new ocean action agenda in 2020.

 World Leaders United in 100% Commitment